shama/cakebox/README.md

 use your app.
 This is done through OAuth and the included component can help.
 Add a new method to your controller and call the `authorize()` method:

-    public function authorize() {
+    public function authorize_with_dropbox() {
         $this->DropboxApi->authorize();
     }

-This will take you through the redirect steps to authorize your Dropbox account with your app.
+This will take you through the redirect steps to authorize your Dropbox account with your app via OAuth.

 By default the tokens will be only saved in a session.
-You likely want to save them longer.
+You'll want to save them longer.
 The recommended way is to use the `AuthComponent` by including `Auth` in your controller's components.
-Then create the fields `dropbox_token` and `dropbox_token_secret` in your user table.
-Then the `DropboxApi` component will automatically save the tokens for the user.
+Then create the fields `dropbox_token` and `dropbox_token_secret` in your users table.
+Then the `DropboxApi` component will automatically save the tokens for the logged in user.

+If you don't want to use the default field names you can set them when including the component:

+    public $components = array(
+        'Dropbox.DropboxApi' => array(
+            'fields' => array(
+                'dropbox_token' => 'my_token_field',
+                'dropbox_token_secret' => 'my_secret_field',
+            ),
+        ),
+    );

+Or if you want to use another Dropbox Model or User Model:

+    public $components = array(
+        'Dropbox.DropboxApi' => array(
+            'userModel' => 'Member',
+            'dropboxModel' => 'MyDropbox',
+        ),
+    );

+Have a look in `Controller/Component/DropboxApiComponent.php` for all the settings.

 ### The Dropbox API